khkhiu/khkhiu.github.io/_posts/2021-03-31-personal-python-basics.md

 |![book](/assets/images/2021-03-31-personal-python-basics/pcc2e_cover.png)<em>|
 |The book I used</em>|

-Unlike other post, this post will be a summary of various checkpoints instead of a walk-through(mostly because it is 223 pages across 11 chapter and later chapters heavily utilize concepts in earlier chapters).
+Unlike other post, this post will be a summary of various checkpoints instead of a walk-through(mostly because python basics is 223 pages across 11 chapter and later chapters heavily utilize concepts in earlier chapters).

 ***

-() VS [] VS {}
+() VS [] VS {}<br>
+Tuple vs list vs dictionary

 ***
 In python , different bracket types are used for different purposes.
 Standard brackets () are used for tuples, solid brackets [] are used for list while curly brackets {} are used for dictionaries.Tuples are groups of items stored as a single variable that cannot be changed.
 Lists, are groups of items stored as a single variable that can be changed.
 Dictionaries, store data in sets of key value pairs that can be changed, but keys do not allow duplicates.